Cardiac Telemetry Training, Certification and Degree Programs

 Graduates can apply to take the certification test from Cardiovascular Credentialing International (CCI).
 CCI offers several certifications that depend upon the level of education completed or experience in the field.
 While certifications are voluntary, they prove expertise to potential employers.

 Also referred to in some schools as a cardiology technician, the EKG technician certificate program introduces students to the various methods and machines used to monitor heart irregularities.
 The combination of classroom instruction and laboratory assignments provides students with hands-on experience in using EKG equipment, while teaching proper methods for lead placement.
 The use of stress tests and Holter monitoring are also introduced.
-Program applicants must have a high school education.

-Program coursework can typically be completed within one year.
 The following topics are usually covered:

 - Medical terminology